 Raptors win 9th straight, beat Cleveland 115-109

-Powell came through with eight consecutive points in the final minute, hitting a 3-pointer, scoring on a layup after making a steal and sinking three foul shots to seal the win.
+Norman Powell scored eight consecutive points in the final minute after Cleveland cut the lead to 105-104.
+Powell hit a 3-pointer, scored on a layup after making a steal and sank three foul shots to seal the win.

-“That was anybody’s game from start to finish, to be honest,” Raptors coach Nick Nurse said.
-“You’ve just got to grind it out and find a way.”

 Cleveland trimmed its deficit to one on three occasions and had a chance to tie the game, but Darius Garland missed the second of two free throws with 1:18 to play, leaving Toronto’s lead at 105-104.

 Lowry was selected as a reserve on the Eastern Conference All-Star team Thursday, the sixth time he’ll appear in the game.
-Pascal Siakam, named an All-Star starter last week, scored 19 points and Powell had 16.
+Pascal Siakam, an All-Star starter, scored 19 points and Powell had 16.

 Ibaka started in place of Marc Gasol, who is out indefinitely after re-injuring his left hamstring Tuesday against Atlanta.